-Lax wildlife legislation, legal trade and commercial breeding of wild animals is encouraging consumption, ultimately causing wild populations to crash through trade in wild animals and their parts.
+Lax wildlife legislation, legal trade and commercial breeding of wild animals is encouraging consumption, ultimately causing animal populations to plummet.

 Around the world, wildlife farmers and traders claim their activities are not profit-driven or unethical, but beneficial to conserving wild animals.
 Many claim breeding species like lions and tigers in captivity and trading them on legal markets would satisfy demand and lower prices, making poaching and trafficking unprofitable.